 - Heat a medium skillet and add olive oil to it.
-Sauté the Brussels sprouts in the skillet until they reach a golden brown color (roughly 10 minutes)
+Sauté the Brussels sprouts in the skillet until they reach a golden brown color (roughly 8 to 10 minutes)

 - Now, add finely diced shallots and minced garlic and give it a good mix, taking care not to burn them.
 Sauté for about 2-3 minutes until aromatic.

 - Add chopped tomatillos to the skillet to deglaze it, and allow to cook through for about 2-3 minutes.
 Add 1 teaspoon of salt at this stage and give it a good mix

 - Add baby spinach to the skillet and stir well to combine with other ingredients.
 Cook down for about 2-3 minutes until the spinach wilts.
 Add the rest of the salt, cumin, coriander and red pepper flakes along with 1-2 tablespoons of water at this stage to create steam and mix well.